TL;DR

 - High ticket volumes with low visibility

-Enterprises Now Demand Service Infrastructure
+Enterprises Now Demand Service Management Infrastructure

 Service delivery is now measured with the same precision as customer experience.
 Internal teams expect speed, transparency, and resolution.
 They want to raise a request, see where it stands, and get notified when it moves.